clinical-meteor/cookbook/cookbook-conventions.md

 ====================================
 #### 3. Component/Microservice Architecture instead of MVC

-The terms Model, View, and Controller are used so much that they've become meaningless.
-Or, rather, everybody has a different interpretation.
-The Cookbook holds the stance that modern browsers have a CSS subsystems which renders to the ViewPort, and an HTML subsystem which creates a Document Object Model, and that HTML/CSS/JS are the natural Model/View/Controller paradigm.
-But it also recognizes that the CSS and HTML subsystems are implemented in JS, and everything can eventually be reduced to Javascript (which is more performant).
-So, the Cookbook is leaning towards Component architectures, which are somewhat agnostic/neutral to the whole MVC argument, and are focused on the pure-Javascript approach.
+The terms Model, View, and Controller are used in so many different ways that the terms have become meaningless.
+Every MVC library that we've run across (Backbone, Blaze, Ember, Angular, Famo.us, React, WebComponents, Semantic) are each reinventing the wheel, trying to get around the MVC model that the client-side HTML and CSS subsystems impose, and repurposing the terms Model, View, and Controller.
+Suffice it to say that, after thinking on this issue for a year or two, the Cookbook is leaning towards an MVC-agnostic approach by using a component/microservice architecture (a mash-up of WebComponents, React, Blaze Components, and Famo.us).
+If there's one rule about MVC, it's don't use MVC.

 ====================================
 #### 4. Starrynight instead of Velocity